microsoft/vscode-docs/docs/python/run.md

 Similar to how you can interact with the Python REPL outside of VS Code, you can open a Terminal within VS Code and activate a Python REPL.
 To do so, you can search in the Command Palette (`kb(workbench.action.showCommands)`) for **Python: Start Terminal REPL** which opens a terminal for the currently selected Python interpreter.
 Alternatively, you can navigate to **Terminal > New Terminal** and type `python` (Windows) or `python3` (macOS/Linux) command.

-There are a number of features supported in the terminal via [Terminal Shell Integration](https://code.visualstudio.com/docs/terminal/shell-integration).
-Features such as run recent command, command decorators, and improved accessibility are supported via shell integration.
+There are a number of features supported in the terminal via [Terminal Shell Integration](https://code.visualstudio.com/docs/terminal/shell-integration), such as run recent command, command decorators, and improved accessibility.
 To enable or disable shell integration in the terminal, you can toggle `python.terminal.shellIntegration.enabled` in your settings.

 ## Run Python code